 The Shift in Sales Tax

 The decline in the relative collection of sales tax over the past 20 years is not surprising given the seismic shift in the sales tax base and in sales tax compliance during the past 20 years.
 The impacts differ by state based on the sales tax laws they have.
 The sales tax laws of 1996 (most of which are still on the books) were focused on the application of sales tax to the sale of tangible personal property.
 If you bought a book, you went to the store and paid tax on the cost of the book at the checkout counter.
-In 2016, you’re hard pressed to find a bookstore.
+In 2016, you’re hard-pressed to find a bookstore.
 Books (and lots of other products) have now become digital and are downloaded.
 Few states have been able to capture the taxation of these electronic transactions.

 From a business purchase perspective, software sales in 1996 were made by delivering the software on tangible media.
 This was taxable in every state.
 A few years later, electronic transmission of software was common, and today Software as a Service (SaaS) and other remote access methods is the standard.
 Only a few states are taxing SaaS or downloaded software.
 The advancement in communications has made the sales tax rules developed for landline telephone communications obsolete, but they are still on the books.
 As the population has become older, our need for ‘things’ has decreased and our consumption of ‘services’ has increased; very few states broadly tax services.
-The more you look at how we live our lives in 2016, the easier it is to identify reasons why the sales tax base has changed.
+The more you look at how we live our lives in 2016, the easier it is to identify the reasons why the sales tax base has changed.

-In addition to the shift in tax base, comes the decrease in revenue due to compliance issues.
+In addition to the shift in the tax base, comes the decrease in revenue due to compliance issues.
 In 1996, the concept of e-commerce was in its infancy.
 In 2016, over 10% of all retail sales are made through some form of remote commerce.
 For retailers that do not have nexus in the state where their customer is located, there is no obligation to collect sales tax.
 However, the consumer has the obligation to pay use tax in the state where they take possession of the property.
 Many large companies have use tax payment procedures in place to pay the tax due on out-of-state purchases, but for individual consumers, there is close to zero percent rate of compliance.
 As such, the sales tax that was once collected by the retailer when the customer would come to their store is now not being collected by the remote seller or paid in the form of use tax by the purchaser.
 Over the past 10 years, more businesses have started to collect sales tax on remote sales, but there is still a meaningful amount of sales tax revenue that is not being collected by the states on transactions that they believe are taxable.

 Future Reliance on Sales Tax

 The statistics I’ve mentioned above are well known to the state revenue and budget offices.
 They are concerned about collecting the revenue needed to fund state programs.
-There is unlikely to be any increase in individual income tax rates and the corporate tax is becoming a smaller piece of state revenue and may even be eliminated.
-With federal income tax reform on the horizon there may be a decrease in state individual income tax because the federal tax base may shift.
+There is unlikely to be an increase in individual income tax rates and the corporate tax is becoming a smaller piece of state revenue and may even be eliminated.
+With federal income tax reform on the horizon, there may be a decrease in state individual income tax because the federal tax base may shift.
 That leaves sales tax as the primary revenue source for states to use to bridge the anticipated revenue gap.

 From my reading, the states are beginning to shift the sales tax base to include more services and to remove some sales tax exemptions where the need for those exemptions has changed.
 More states are taxing downloaded software and SaaS, more states are taxing digital products and some personal and professional services.
 Florida taxes commercial property rents and Texas taxes a variety of real property services.
 The state of North Carolina recently implemented a tax on personal and real property repair services.
 I expect changes to be subtle at first, but as time goes on and the revenue decline continues, the changes could become rather dramatic.